kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Functions, Methods, and Interfaces in Go/Week 2/README.md

 - Ellipsis e. g.: `...int` to define variable number of arguments (variadic function)
 - Deferred function calls: `defer f(x)`

+## Assignment

-Assignment: **Function as return value**. [^1] The main emphasis is on using the possibility of functions as return values.
+**Function as return value**. [^1] The main emphasis is on using the possibility of functions as return values.
 The code I share [in this repo](conjugation.go) also concentrates on this, but it is not the one I submitted.
 It has
 - function as a return value
 - function as a variable and also
 - function as an argument